nerves-project/nerves_system_bbb/README.md

 ## Preparing your BeagleBone

-The BeagleBone hardware is configured to always try the eMMC Flash first when looking for software.
-If you have a new BeagleBone, it will boot to Debian even if a MicroSD card is inserted with good software.
+If your BeagleBone has eMMC (the PocketBeagle doesn't), it will be configured to try the eMMC first when looking for software on boot.
+If you haven't reprogrammed it, it will boot to Debian even if a MicroSD card is inserted with good software.
 To boot from the MicroSD card, hold down the USER button and apply power.

 When starting with Nerves, you will find that booting from a MicroSD card is convenient since you can easily recover from broken software images.
 Holding